ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 `1` is assigned to `ndigits`.

 You can make Python assign arguments to parameters by name with `=`, overriding their positions.
-So two other ways you can write the call above are:
+So some other ways you can write the call above are:

 ```{code-cell}
 round(8.153, ndigits = 1)